wp-plugins/paypalpro-woocommerce-addon/readme.txt

 12. This plugin does not store **Credit Card Details**.
 13. This plugin is designed to work **Only On REST API**
 14. Single checkbox to put it in Authorize or Authorize & Capture.
-15. This plugin Support to accept card types.
+15. This plugin Support to accept card types with dynamic card logo at checkout.
 16. This plugin does support Refunds in woocommmerce interface
 17. The Transaction details array returned from gateway are added to post meta of wordpress